 The Huzam album will be released in early Spring 2022.
 It will be available on all streaming platforms, plus some exclusive & limited CD pressings.
 The ensemble will debut the work in Chicago, followed by select concerts around the USA.
 Email Karim Nagi if you wish to share in the proliferation of this distinctive creation.

 Below are two examples of the Huzam compositions.
 DULAB was recorded January 2022 at Narwhal Studios.
-SAMAI was performed live on Zoom for the Arab Dance Seminar.
+FULL SUITE was performed live at Epiphany Arts Center, Chicago May 2022

 In addition to new compositions, the ensemble is highly versed and experienced in multiple genres of traditional Arab music.
 They know hours and hours of traditional and regional repertoire from the Arab world.
 Each member has decades of experience performing for Arab diaspora communities and Arab cultural festivals.
 They particularly enjoy taking an emblematic song passage and regenerating it into imaginative improvised excursions.
 Below is a video of the ensemble improvising on the muqadim overture of a song by the late Egyptian singer Umm Kalthoum.